RESPIRATORY MUSCLE STRENGTH VALUES IN THAI PEOPLE

 Hautmann, H., Hefele, S., Schotten, K., and Huber, R. M. (2000).
 Maximal inspiratory mouth pressures (PIMAX) in healthy subjects--what is the lower limit of normal?
 Respiratory Medicine, 94(7), 689-693.

 McConnell, A. K., and Copestake, A. J. (1999).
-Maximum static respiratory pressures in healthy elderly men and women: issues of reproducibility and interpretation.
+Maximum static respiratory pressures in healthy elderly men and women: Issues of reproducibility and interpretation.
 Respiration, 66(3), 251-258.

 Harik-Khan, R. I., Wise, R. A., and Fozard, J. L. (1998).
-Determinants of maximal inspiratory pressure.
-The Baltimore Longitudinal Study of Aging.
-American Journal of Respiratory and Critical Care Medicine, 158, 1459-1464.
+Determinants of maximal inspiratory pressure the baltimore longitudinal study of aging.
+American Journal of Respiratory and Critical Care Medicine, 158(5 PART I), 1459-1464.

 Neder, J. A., Andreoni, S., Lerario, M. C., and Nery, L. E. (1999).
 Reference values for lung function tests: II.
 Maximal respiratory pressures and voluntary ventilation.
 Brazilian Journal of Medical and Biological Research, 32, 719-727.